 Hiring can be hard – a lot of time, energy, and investment goes into hiring new staff.
 When you are in need of filling a position, often times you will look internally to see if you have the resources available before look outside your organization.
 Take for example the job of following up on you’re accounts receivable.
 It’s no surprise that a majority of business owners and their staff hate having to call a customer for money.
 In the past, your company may not have needed a full time A/R staff member; however, as you grow, this position may become necessary (part or full-time).
-It is in these cases where internal staff likely end up in that position by fluke or accident.
+It is in these cases where internal staff likely end up in an A/R position by fluke or accident.
 “Mary, you do an outstanding job on our payables.
-Would you mind calling XYZ customer for me?” the business owner has just placed, what could be their biggest asset, in the hands of someone who is scared to death to pick up the telephone.
+Would you mind calling XYZ customer for me?” the business owner has just placed, what could be their biggest asset, in the hands of someone who is scared to death to pick up the telephone and ask for money.
 Is this a good idea?
 Almost always the answer is no!
 Whether it is an internal, existing employee or a new hire, the wrong person for the job can have a massive impact on your business.

 As you can see by the staggering numbers above, hiring the wrong employee can severely hobble or kill your company, so it becomes critical that if you are going to delegate the job to someone internally, or hire your first receivable clerk, that you find ways to give yourself the best chance for success.
-Luckily there are many ways to do so.
-They are:
+Consider the following points when hiring your accounts receivable staff.

 - Was the candidate able to troubleshoot and reconcile customer accounts?